-10.34 Residents Absconding
+10.33 Residents Absconding

 We have policies and procedures in place for instances where a resident wanders from the facility.
 We have secure doors that are locked using a key-pad, as well as camera surveillance of our public areas.
 These assist in preventing residents from wandering away from the facility.
-Codes for keypads are labelled on each keypad.
 We request that visitors not assist a resident to leave the facility.
-Residents who are safe to wander and do not require assistance would be able to read the codes labelled.
-If a resident inadvertently absconds from the facility, please report this to a staff member immediately.

-Residents deemed at risk of absconding wear security bracelets and notices are posted around the facility to alert visitors of this risk.
+Residents deemed at risk of absconding have a wanderers' profile completed and kept in the primary folder ready for use when required.
 Before any of these measures are implemented for a resident, it is discussed with their representative or Power of Attorney.

-10.35 Resident's Agreement
+10.34 Resident's Agreement

-A formal Agreement (between San Carlo Homes for the Aged and the resident) is given to the family/resident on admission.
+A formal Agreement (between San Carlo Homes for the Aged and the resident) is given to the family/resident to be signed and returned on date of admission.
 The Agreement explains the financial arrangements and the services that are provided to residents.
 It also details the resident's Rights and Responsibilities and issues relating to security of tenure.